wshropshire/misfit/README.md

-# Mutation Identification in Sequences and Frameshift/ Indel Tracking (MISFIT)
+# Mutation Identification in Sequences and Frameshift/Indel Tracking (MISFIT)

 ## Overview

-The Mutation Identification in Sequences and Frameshift/ Indel Tracking (MISFIT) script detects mutations in reference genes, currently focusing on porin-related and cell wall–associated genes of *E. coli* from whole-genome assemblies.
+The Mutation Identification in Sequences and Frameshift/Indel Tracking (MISFIT) script detects mutations in reference genes, currently focusing on porin-related and cell wall–associated genes of *E. coli* from whole-genome assemblies.
 It reports mutation types (e.g., frameshift, in-frame indel, premature stop, missense) with nucleotide and amino acid statistics in a TSV summary file.

 ---